 There were many fantastic speakers full of knowledge and expertise, and there was something to learn from everyone.
 Except for the lightning talks, all talks were recorded and will be on WordPress TV.

 I’ve been involved in the WordCamp Manchester team since 2014.
 It’s a great community and a worthy cause to volunteer for if you are interested in the web and the tech sector.

 The fifth continuous year of WordCamp Manchester (WCMcr) took place in October.
 We were all involved in one way or another with this epic event.
 (Yeah, I am calling it Epic, no bias on my part as the lead organiser at all, honest).
 Andi contributed her classic retro pop art and brought her arty skills to everything from the posters to delegate badges.
-She also managed a revamp of the traditional unofficial mascot of any WordCamp, the Wapuu.
+She also revamped the traditional unofficial mascot of any WordCamp, the Wapuu.

 If you want to see more design, look at the WordCamp Manchester Design post.

 Ben attended as a delegate and participated in several of the talks.
 Even family members got in on the act as Andi’s husband, Matt Wilkinson, was WordCamp’s official photographer.

 On The Agenda